jeremyButtler/find--Co-infections/V3/README.md

 The first step in find co-infections involves binning the reads with the supplied references.
-Reads that have mapping qualities under 20 for the best reference, have multiple mappings (probably chimeras), did not map to any reference, have low mean or median Q-score (under 13), or are larger or smaller than the specified read length (600 to 1000) are removed.
+Reads that have mapping qualities under 20 for the best reference,  did not map to a reference, have low mean or median Q-score (under 13), or are larger or smaller than the specified read length (600 to 1000) are removed.
+Also supplementary and secondary alignments for any read are ignored.
 Any Read that passes the filtering step are then assigned to the bin representing the best reference they mapped to.

 After binning comes the clustering step, were the best read for a bin is selected by mapping quality, integer median Q-score, and length.